HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

 - Language
   - Object  🖐️ used
   - this 🖐️ used
-  - arrow function 🎓 known
+  - arrow function 🖐️ used
-  - async function 🎓 known
+  - async function 🖐️ used
   - call 🖐️ used
   - bind 🖐️ used
   - apply 🖐️ used